Solar-Eos/monoduality/README.md

 I do really stupid stuff with code.
-Specifically, with C#, Luau and Python.
+Specifically, with C#, Lua and Python.
 My GitHub is where I dump all my code-based projects on.

 Laugh at me for writing horrible code all you like.
 I laugh at myself too sometimes.